-The Federation of Fly Fishers and the Northern California Chapter often work in concert with like-minded organizations in order to achieve goals which we hold in common.
+The International Federation of Fly Fishers and the Northern California Chapter often work in concert with like-minded organizations in order to achieve goals which we hold in common.
 Combining the persuasive power of FFF with that of our allies often makes all the difference in negotiations with legislators and administrators.
 Conserving, restoring, educating through fly fishing.
 The mission of the Federation of Fly Fishers is to lead activities that enhance and support the fly fishing experience for all anglers who fish with the artificial fly.

 Trout Unlimited's mission is to conserve, protect and restore North America's trout and salmon fisheries and their watersheds.

 TU accomplishes this mission on local, state and national levels with an extensive and dedicated volunteer network.
 TU's national office, based just outside of Washington, D.C., and its regional offices employ professionals who testify before Congress, publish a quarterly magazine, intervene in federal legal proceedings, and work with the organization's 125,000 volunteers in 500 chapters nationwide to keep them active and involved in conservation issues.

 California Trout has undergone substantial growth in membership in the past four years.
 Today the organization has a membership base of 5,300 members and is growing daily.
 CalTrout's mission is to protect and restore wild trout, native steelhead and the waters they inhabit throughout California, and to create high quality angling opportunities for the public to enjoy.

 American Rivers is a nonprofit conservation organization dedicated to protecting and restoring rivers nationwide.
 Founded over 25 years ago in a dusty Denver office, today we have offices in Washington, DC and across the country...

 CSPA is a non profit organization with tax exempt status that fights for water for fish.
 Your involvement and money can make a difference for the fish and fishing quality in California.